trickybit/typeset/README.md

-# typeset

-LESS mixin for typesetting

-## Typeset
+# Typeset

-Set the font-basis for a closure.
+LESS mixin for typesetting.
+Start, by setting the font-basis for a closure.

 ### Usage